1997 New Jersey gubernatorial election

 The 1997 New Jersey gubernatorial election was held on November 4, 1997.
-In the Democratic primary, state senator and Woodbridge Township mayor James McGreevey defeated U.S. Representative Rob Andrews by 9,993 votes.
+In the Democratic primary, state senator and Woodbridge Township mayor Jim McGreevey defeated U.S. Representative Rob Andrews by 9,993 votes.
 In the general election, Republican Governor Christine Todd Whitman defeated McGreevey by 26,953 votes.
-Whitman won 46.87% of the vote, with Democratic nominee James McGreevey receiving 45.82% and Libertarian Murray Sabrin receiving 4.7%.
+Whitman won 46.87% of the vote, with McGreevey receiving 45.82% and Libertarian Murray Sabrin receiving 4.7%.